This post may contain affiliate links. Please refer to my privacy policy for more information.

 - Place the dough over your tart pan and quickly ease the dough into the pan.
 Avoid stretching the dough.
 Use the tips of your fingers to ensure the dough is flush with the bottom and sides of the pan.

 - Trim the excess dough off the top of the pan.
-Take another look at your tart dough, checking for any tears, gaps or uneven edges, Use the excess dough to fill in those spots.
+Take another look at your tart dough, checking for any tears, gaps or uneven edges.
+Use the excess dough to fill in those spots.

-- Preheat the oven to 400 F. Lightly spray a piece of aluminum foil with cooking spray.
-Press the foil into the tart shell, covering the edges.
+- Lightly spray a piece of parchment paper with cooking spray.
+Press the parchment into the cold tart shell, covering the edges.
 Fill the shell with pie weights.

 - For a fully baked shell, continue baking for 10 minutes longer or until golden brown.
 Be sure to keep an eye on the edges of the tart so they don't burn.
 Place on a wire wrack to cool completely.